mechwiz/maze_world/README.md

   - For the **wall_2cell** and **wall_4cell** walls, use [1/4 inch 20"x30" birch plywood](https://www.woodworkerssource.com/shop/product/14balpack3.html)
   - For the **obstacle_wall** walls, use [1/8 inch 20"x30" birch plywood](https://www.woodworkerssource.com/shop/product/18balpack3.html)
 6. Replace the shorter walls with the taller walls
   - Just a fair warning, this may be tedious work when it comes to the obstacles.
 You will first need to remove the current walls using a flat-head screwdriver as a lever since the obstacles have a press-fit design.
-You will then need to install the new walls as described [here](obstacle_procedure.md))
+You will then need to install the new walls as described in the obstacle building manual [here](obstacle_procedure.md).
+This manual is also helpful in case more obstacles need to be built.